jaganmn/misc/R_install/README.md

 sudo make install
 ```

 to build R in `BLDDIR` and check and install the build.
+Note that the
-Note that R can be run directly from `BLDDIR`.
+installation is optional, as R can be run directly from `BLDDIR/bin`.